 CNC stands for Computer Numerical Control, which is the automated control of machining tools such as drills, lathes, mills, and 3D printers.
 These are manufacturing and industrial applications.

 The manufacturing process run by the CNC machine involves computerized controls and machine tools used for removing layers of material from a stock piece.
-These stock pieces come either in wood, plastic, glass, or metal form, and a CNC machine allows precision and accuracy in the production run.
+These stock pieces come in wood, plastic, glass, or metal form, and a CNC machine allows precision and accuracy in the production run.

 CNC machining for cutting wood